The Heiser Program for Research in Leprosy 2015-2016

-Deadline for research grant applications: March 20, 2014
+Deadline for Research Grant Applications: March 20, 2015

 In accordance with Dr. Heiser’s instructions, grant funds must be used, not for treatment of patients, but for basic laboratory research directed at a better understanding of leprosy and its bacterial agent.
-The ultimate aim is to find measures for the prevention and cure of leprosy that will serve to bring the disease under control.
-Research grants that support the training efforts of laboratories involved in research on leprosy, or that provide funds for the initiation of new leprosy research projects in the field will be awarded.
+The aspiration of the Program in 2015, is the application of the outcomes of more recent research on leprosy biomarker/diagnostic research to the global effort to truly eliminate the disease.

-Deadline for research grant applications: March 20, 2014
+Deadline for Research Grant Applications: March 20, 2015

 Applications for a research grant must include: